 - Put shoes in a rack instead of the floor

 This habit prevents clutter before it starts.
-It also builds a sense of control in your daily routine.
+It also builds a sense of control in every daily routine.

 Habit 3: Clear One Bag or Surface Before Bed